mikosoft83/pithy_screen_menu_system/README.md

             value_template: ...
             ...

-_Don't forget to put the font file from the repo in your ESPHome config folder (where the yaml files are)._ Otherwise you'll get compilation errors.
+Don't forget to put the __font file__ from the repo in your ESPHome config folder on the Home Assistant machine (where the yaml files are).
+Otherwise you'll get compilation errors.

 ### Manual configuration

+__This section is not up to date.
+Please use menu generator to generate config.__

 Setup of menu structure and functions is done in several places:
 1. Setup of menu structure and data